lolchocotaco/lol/README.md

 lol
 ===

 Automatically tag champions from a League of Legends video.
-For HackRU
+For HackRU.

+Uses
+* OpenCV
+* Twitch API